dentarg/auth0-blog/_posts/2017-04-10-how-the-blockchain-could-change-the-idea-of-identity.markdown

 Instead of centralizing all of their data, people could also decide to split their information into a number of different blockchain “identities” for different things.

 For example, household spending could be a joint blockchain identity for a family, while each spouse also maintains a separate, personal blockchain identity for their own spending.
-There might be a separate blockchain for a trust fund or property inheritance and yet another block chain for stock portfolios.
+There might be a separate identity for a trust fund or property inheritance and yet another identity for stock portfolios.

 While people might feel comfortable keeping all of these things linked to one account, many individuals today already have separate accounts and identities for different functions.